kjeshang/NespressoMetropolisCustomerReviewAnalysis/README.md

 ## Sentiment Analysis - Exploration

 This stage of the project, after importing the necessary packages, the cleaned Google Reviews is imported and filtered to only include reviews received from 2019 to 2022.
 Prior to performing any natural language processing (NLP), the Google Reviews data must be pre-processed; specifically, the **_Review_** column values for each row.
 NLP pre-processing is necessary to perform appropriate sentiment analysis.
-Below are the important steps involved in the NLP pre-processing.
+Below are the important steps involved in the NLP pre-processing:
 1. Perform word tokenization such that each word in the **_Review_** column value is separated by a comma in a list.
 Now, each word are referred to as a token.
 2. Perform lemmatization such that each token that is a word in its extended form is reduced to its base form (i.e., Caring --> Care).
 3. Remove any tokens that are punctuation or english stop words.